troygamble/projectlite/project_complete.md

     } else {
         console.log('No valid tasks for Gantt chart - tasks need names and dates');
         showMessage('Add task names and dates to see Gantt chart', 'info');

+        // Show a simple test message in the Gantt area ganttContainer.innerHTML = '<div style="padding: 20px; text-align: center; color: #666;">Add task names and dates, then click Recalculate to see Gantt chart</div>';
     }
 }